faiggafarov/fruit_classification/README.md

 The project requires a dataset of fresh and rotten fruits.
 You can either use an existing dataset or collect images for training the model.

 ### 🔍 Running Predictions
-To make predictions using the trained model, run the **fruit_detections.ipynb** notebook.
+To make predictions using the trained model, run the **fruits_detections.ipynb** notebook.
 This will load the model and classify the input fruit images.

 ## 📊 Prediction Results
 Below is an example of the fruit classification output: